How To Create A Compensation Plan In 3 Steps

 How to create a compensation plan: Assemble your stakeholders

-When it comes to assembling your plan, we recommend the KISS method: Keep It Simple with SimplyMerit.
+When you create a compensation plan, complexity is your enemy.
+That’s why we use the KISS approach: Keep It Simple with SimplyMerit.

 Want to make compensation planning even easier?